 Central to the financial sector

-What if the market, instead of simply aggregating individual minds, creates and gathers into existence a collective mind of its own, including extended consciousness?
+What if the market, instead of simply aggregating individual minds, creates and gathers into existence a collective mind, including extended consciousness?
 Less farfetched than it sounds, this has always casually been referred to by investors as “the market’s mind”.
-Moreover, what are the subsequent implications, especially for mainstream’s flawed view (and treatment) of the market as an automaton?
-They could be profound.
+Moreover, what does this mean, especially for mainstream economics and its flawed mechanical worldview?
+The latter not only perceives, but also treats, the economy as machine, the market as an automaton, and us as robots.
+Notice that this ignores consciousness, essential to our mentality.
+The implications of the MMH could be profound, similar to historic paradigm shifts.

-With the MMH as a guide to behaviour, we may be better able to identify when things go awry, and avoid some of the excesses—both bubbles and crashes—that have occurred over the years.
+In practical terms, with the MMH as a guide we may be better able to identify when things go awry, and avoid some of the excesses—both bubbles and crashes—that have occurred over the years.
 Likewise, the MMH can guide individual actors to better interpret the information they are getting, and thus improve their decisions.
-This is an outcome that’s key for the widest spectrum of financial sector companies including banks, insurers, actuarial advisors, pension funds and investment firms.
+This is beneficial to companies in the financial sector—including banks, investment firms, insurers, and pension funds—as well as policymakers and regulators.

 Multidisciplinary